TheZeuxKiste/ParadoxFileComparer/README.md

 * find a way to speed the program up, its currently too slow for my taste
 * add support for local mods
 * move everything out of the Steam Workshop Folder into another location
-* create a command line quick access method, ie `openfiles /n window_character.gui`
+* create a command line quick access method
+  for example `openfiles /n window_character.gui` to open a new instance, or
+  `openfiles /r

 ### Long Term Goals